Flashrider: Biography

 In 2004, Sebastian opened his own label with headquarters in Gliwice, Flash Music.
-Well-known artists have signed a contract with Flash Music: C-Bool, Base Attack, as well as bands that were DJ Manian, Bass-T, MBrother and others.
-Then Flashrider releases his next single: Sex in the Club.
+In the same year, Flashrider noticed a demo recording by a young Polish musician, Grzegorz Cebula (C-BooL), and signed him to his label.
+Thanks to this collaboration, the track "Would You Feel" underwent professional mastering under the direction of DJ Manian, while Flashrider and Ziggy X prepared remixes for it.
+The release enabled C-BooL to enter the German and European markets, effectively launching his professional career.
+Well-known artists have signed a contract with Flash Music: the previously mentioned C-BooL, which got off to a good start on the label, Base Attack, as well as bands that were DJ Manian, Bass-T, MBrother and others.
+Then Flashrider releases his next single: "Sex in the Club".
 It was produced by Yann Peifer and Manuel Reuter and was performed by Sebastian himself and the DJ Pulsedriver.

+Later, Flash Music was expanded into Flash Entertainment, and under this name, he continued releasing records until at least 2024.
+As a result, albums released on Flash Entertainment received 15 gold and platinum records, while artists working with the label earned numerous awards and nominations.

 Then Flashrider played in many bands such as East-West Rockerz, S-Force One and others.
 He has also made more than 100 remixes.
 In 2005, Sebastian released the album Rainbow under the pseudonym Danny-S together with Kamil Staniszewski (Taito).
 In 2006, Flashrider, together with the Polish band Wanda I Banda, released the single Nie Będę Julią, a remake of a version of the song from 1984.
 The single was released on the Magic News label at number 122.
-In 2008 he released the single Keep Me Hanging On 2k9 as Danny-S, and in 2013 he released the single So in Luv as a Flashrider together with Kelli Leigh and Renald.
+In 2008 he released the single "Keep Me Hanging On 2k9" as Danny-S, and in 2013 he released the single "So in Luv" as a Flashrider together with Kelli Leigh and Renald.
 The video clip for the latter was shot at New York City and released in the same year.
 Next he played at Kontor Records parties.
 From 2014 to 2015 he worked as a DJ at Liquid Studios.